asACoder/SJXMLParserToModel/README.md

 so we can parse the xml like this:

-//assume the data is a instance of NSData reperss the xml
+//assume the data is a instance of NSData express the xml

 SJXMLParserToModel *SJXMLParser = [[SJXMLParserToModel alloc] init];
 id obj =  [SJXMLParser SJXMLParserWithXML:data toCls:@"Example" infoDict:nil];